I’m on Mars! I’m on the moon! I’m in FernGully! I’m in Game of Thrones! One of those is true. But first, I’ll tell you where I am.

 The first stop is Mars.
 Or if we want to use the official name, Hverir.
 We stopped by on a beautifully overcast day in October, which provided the perfect backdrop to this eery, extraterrestrial experience.

 The Námafjalll mountain overlooks the boiling mud pots of Hverir.
 There’s no vegetation in the area and it smells like eggs because of the sulfur.
-In addition to the sound of thick mud bubbling and boiling, you can hear steam venting from the beneath the surface.
-You’ll wonder how it’s possible you’re still standing on Earth.
+In addition to the sound of thick mud bubbling and boiling, you can hear steam venting from beneath the surface.
+You’ll wonder how you’re still standing on Earth.

-A short 10 minute drive from the boiling mud pots is an ancient volcanic crater filled with an aqua blue lake.
+A short 10-minute drive from the boiling mud pots is an ancient volcanic crater filled with an aqua blue lake.
 Scoot on over and take in the views as you check “stand on top of a volcanic crater lake” off of your list of things to do that you didn’t even know you should be doing.

 This volcanic crater was formed during an eruption of the Krafla volcano in 1724.
 The eruption lasted for five years and the mud boiled for another 100 years.
 Víti means hell, but it looks a lot like Heaven now.

 Wear shoes that you don’t mind getting dirty.
 It was fairly muddy when we went.